ranjanzyx/ranjan-python-course/README.md

 ## Why Python?
-- **Easy to Read and Learn:**
-  - Python's syntax is clear and intuitive,
-  - English-like - ideal language for beginners.
+- **Easy to Read and Learn:** Python is english-like language, clear and intuitive - ideal language for beginners.
-- **Versatile:**
-  - From web development to data science, Python's applications are vast.
+- **Versatile:** Python's applications are vast, ranging from web development to data science, automation etc.
-- **Strong Community Support:**
-  - A robust and active community means abundant resources and libraries.
-- **Efficient Development:**
-  - Python's frameworks and libraries simplify and speed up the development process.
+- **Efficient Development:** Python's frameworks and libraries simplify and speed up the development process.
-- **Popular**
+- **Popular**: Python is the most popular language, as of date.
 >  .
 <img src="imgs/img.png" alt="Image Alt Text" width="500" />
 <br><br>

+## Uses of Python
 - **Automation:**
   - **Scripting Daily Tasks:**
     - Automating routine tasks like file organization, sending emails, or data entry.
     - _Google_ uses automated scripts written in Python to crawl the web and indexing pages for the Google Search engine.
   - **Web Scraping:**
     - Extracting data from websites using libraries like BeautifulSoup etc.
-    - _BuzzFeed_ has used Python for scraping web data to gather information for their news stories.
+    - _BuzzFeed_ uses Python for scraping web data to gather information for their news stories.
   - **Automated Testing:**
     - Writing scripts for automated testing of software applications with frameworks like pytest.
     - _Netflix_ uses Python for automated testing of their application, ensuring reliability and performance.